 Treatment of IBD consists mainly of immunosuppressive therapies.
 Treatment choices depend on the patient's disease severity and responsiveness to therapy.
 Medications which treat mild to moderate IBD are generally well tolerated.
 However, as the severity of IBD increases, the potential toxicities of the medications required to manage the disease also increase.
-For example, treatment of mild to moderate patients typically starts with topical agents, such as 5-aminosalucylic acid, or 5-ASA.
+For example, treatment of mild to moderate patients typically starts with topical agents, such as 5-aminosalicylic acid, or 5-ASA.
 For those IBD patients who do not respond to 5-ASAs, or those with more severe disease, corticosteroids are generally used to induce clinical remission.
 However, longer-term treatment with corticosteroids is associated with multiple adverse effects.
-Additionally, approximately 38% of patients who initially respond to corticosteroids either become steroid-dependent or require surgery within a year of initiating corticosteroids for UC.

 Patients with moderately to severely active IBD, who become nonresponsive or intolerant to corticosteroids, are treated with immunomodulators, biologics or a Janus kinase, or JAK, inhibitor.
 Immunomodulators show a delay in onset of action of one to three months, and can result in neutropenia, pancreatitis, nephrotoxicity and hepatotoxicity.
 Therefore, the treatment of IBD patients with moderate-to-severe active disease is dominated by anti-TNF biologics.
 This paradigm is shifting because of the approval of agents in other classes, such as an anti-integrin, an anti-IL-12 / IL-23 and a JAK inhibitor.
+There is potential that the approval of biosimilar anti-TNF biologics moves the class further up in the treatment paradigm.
 Additional immune suppressive therapies for the treatment of IBD are expected in the coming years with the anticipated introduction of oral S1P1 inhibitors and additional oral JAK inhibitors.